-The document is a detailed line-item declaration of Lazaros’s lost Soma estate — the granular reconstruction behind the 3,330-Turkish-gold-pound summary determination of February 27, 1925 (separate document).
+The document is a detailed line-item declaration of Lazaros’s lost Soma estate — the granular reconstruction behind the 3,330-Turkish-gold-pound summary determination the committee reached.

 What Lazaros lost in 1922